gomoku/Carbon-Gomoku/README.md

-Gomoku game (Five in a Row) playing program with a really strong advanced artificial intelligence algorithm (evaluation function, mini-max with cut offs, aplha-beta, transposition table, situation signatures, candidate generating, expert knowledge, further enhancements).
+Gomoku game (Five in a Row) playing program with a really strong advanced artificial intelligence algorithm (evaluation function, mini-max with cut offs, alpha-beta, transposition table, situation signatures, candidate generating, expert knowledge, further enhancements).
 Very heavly documented in author's native language (polish) - see Documentation_PL folder.
 The AI algorithm was really one of the strongest as for 2002 and it's also reasonable even now in 2015.

 Original author: Michał Czardybon
 Original website: http://mczard.republika.pl/gomoku.en.html